Jeremy Pena Player Props: Astros vs. Giants

-The Houston Astros, including Jeremy Pena and his .641 slugging percentage over his past 10 games, battle starter Ross Stripling and the San Francisco Giants at Minute Maid Park, Monday at 8:10 PM ET.
+The Houston Astros, including Jeremy Pena and his .575 slugging percentage over his past 10 games, take on starter Anthony DeSclafani and the San Francisco Giants at Minute Maid Park, Tuesday at 8:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Phillies.
+In his most recent appearance, he racked up two hits (going 2-for-4 with an RBI) against the Giants.

 Jeremy Pena Game Info & Props vs. the Giants